 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

 The First National Bank Of Niles in Ohio printed 10,335 sheets of $5 1882 brown back national bank notes.
 When we start talking about a printing number in the five figure range, then you are likely not dealing with a great rarity.
 However, the note could certainly still be popular and valuable.
 You can take the total number of sheets printed and multiply that number by four to get the exact number of 1882 $5 brown back bank notes this bank issued.
 Each note has a portrait of James Garfield on the left hand side of the bill.
 These are very popular with collectors because they have different text layouts.
 Some notes are worth as little as a few hundred dollars, but most are worth a good deal more.

 Series of 1882 $5 Brown Back

-The First National Bank Of Niles also printed 697 sheets of $10 1882 brown back national bank notes.
-Very few national banks issued such a small number of 1882 brown backs.
+The First National Bank Of Niles printed 1,891 sheets of $10 1882 brown back national bank notes.
+That sheet output number is small.
+Don’t expect too many of these to be available to collectors.
 There were three $10 bills printed on a single sheet of 1882 brown backs.
 The design of the bill is similar to all earlier ten dollar national bank notes.
 The nickname comes from the fact that these bills have a brown seal and brown overprint.
 Despite saying series of 1882, these were actually printed by some banks up until 1908.
 The date you see in cursive relates to when the bank first started issuing brown back notes.